BhumikaSasmal/Mini-RAG-System/README.md

 - page handling
 - JSON export

-4. Build the vector index using the indexing button.
+4. Click **Build / Update Vector Index** to index the processed chunks.

 5. Run semantic search queries such as:
 - "What is the purpose of a sample policy?"